-Long Term Disability coverage is provided by The Hartford Insurance Company.
+Long Term Disability coverage is provided by CIGNA.
 This coverage is available after one year of service.
 However, this waiting period will be waived upon certification of coverage under a group long term total disability plan with the faculty member’s prior employer if coverage was in effect within 30 days of the Barnard date of hire.

 After a waiting period of 180 days, the policy will pay 60% of the disabled faculty member’s salary up to a maximum of $5,000 per month for the period of total disability.
 These payments will be reduced by any benefits payable from Social Security and/or Workers Compensation.
 Benefits continue up to age 65 if the disability commences prior to age 60.
-If the disability commences after age 60, the period will depend on complex provisions the details of which are available from the Human Resources Department.
+If the disability commences after age 60, the period will depend on complex provisions the details of which are available from the Office of Human Resources.

-In addition, The Hartford will make appropriate contributions to the faculty member’s Basic Retirement Annuity (see below) during the period of total disability.
+In addition, CIGNA will make appropriate contributions to the faculty member’s Basic Retirement Annuity (see below) during the period of total disability.

 Faculty members are covered by a CIGNA group term life policy that includes an Accidental Death and Dismemberment (AD&D) rider.
 The face amount of the faculty member’s coverage equals annual base salary rounded up to the next highest thousand dollars.
 The most important feature of the AD&D rider is that it provides the beneficiary (ies) double the face amount of the policy if the covered faculty member dies as a result of an accident.